History of Liberia: High mortality

 Emigrants to Liberia suffered the highest mortality rate of any country since modern record-keeping began.
 Of the 4,571 emigrants who arrived in Liberia from 1820 to 1842, only 1,819 survived until 1843.
 The ACS knew of the high death rate, but continued to send more people to the colony.
 Professor Shick writes:

 Handing over command to Americo-Liberians

-The ACS administrators gradually gave the maturing colony more self-governance.
+The ACS administrators gradually gave the burgeoning colony more self-governance.
 In 1839, it was reorganized into the Commonwealth of Liberia.
 In 1841, the Commonwealth's first non-white governor, Joseph Jenkins Roberts, was appointed by ACS's governing board.
 In early 1847, the ACS directed Liberian leadership to declare independence.
 On July 26, 1847, eleven signatories to the Liberian Declaration of Independence established the free and independent Republic of Liberia.
 It took several years for other nations to recognize Liberia's independence, most notably Britain in 1848 and France in 1852.
 In the United States, the Southern bloc in Congress refused to recognize Liberian sovereignty.
 In 1862, however, following the departure of most Southern congressmen due to the American Civil War and the secession of the Southern states, the United States finally established diplomatic relations and welcomed a Liberian delegation to Washington.